rhit-caos1/Speed-Sign-Detection/README.md

 After build the package, copy the weight `best.pt` in `result/v8` folder to the workspace.
 Then copy the `models` and `utils` folder in `yolo_package/src/yolo_pkg/` to `install/lib/detection/lib/detection` in the workspace.
 These two steps are important for pytorch to run correctly in ros2 node.

 ## Hardwares:
-1. one web cam for speed reading (Realsense rgb camera is used as a webcam in this project)
+1. One web cam for speed reading (Realsense rgb camera is used as a webcam in this project)
-2. one graphic capture card for video transmission
+2. One graphic capture card for video transmission
-3. two PincherX 100 robot arms
+3. Two PincherX 100 robot arms
 4. Laser cutted PincherX fixture

 ## Start The Code